Nir-J/Interview/Blind75.md

 Voila moments:
 - Last constraint mentions Prefix/Suffix.
 Useful when calculating range products.
 - Presence of zero messes up the whole thing
 - Zero resets progress.
 So can split the array on where zeros are present.
+Didn't figure this out till lots of failure, hence changed main function to helper

 ### [242.
 Valid Anagram](https://leetcode.com/problems/valid-anagram/)
 ```python